TIBHannover/oersi-setup/CONTRIBUTING.md

 * Documentation is completely finished and understandable.
 * Automated tests (e.g. unit tests) have been created, code coverage > 80%
 * No open bugs (testing with [sonarlint](https://www.sonarlint.org/) / [sonarcloud](https://sonarcloud.io/))
-* The code is finished and merged into the development branch.
+* The code is finished and merged into the master branch.
 * Concluding short comment in the issue: what has been done / what is the current status?

 ## Branching Strategy

-### Internal Branching Workflow (gitflow)
+### Internal Branching Workflow

 * master
      * long living
-     * stable branch
-     * contains only release versions
-* develop
-     * long living
-     * stable development branch
+     * stable branch (all merges and commits are "ready-for-production")
-     * merge into master when ready for release
 * feature- / topic-branches
-     * branch from develop
-     * merge into develop when ready / fully implemented (see [Definition of Done](#definition-of-done))
-* hotfix
      * branch from master
-     * for urgent fix in released version
-     * merge into master and develop when ready
+     * merge into master when ready (see [Definition of Done](#definition-of-done))
+     * stability can be achieved by testing the feature-branch in the local Vagrant VM first and/or by using feature toggles.

+**Note:** we do not support hotfixes.
+Bugs are fixed in the current master.

 ![Branching Strategy](doc/images/branching_strategy.png)

 ### Branching Workflow for external contributors (fork)

 Any developer interested in collaborating should fork the repository and work on that local copy on a specific feature/topic.
-A feature branch should be created in the fork from the develop branch.
-When the feature is fully implemented (see [Definition of Done](#definition-of-done)), a merge request can be opened to merge the changes from the feature branch into the develop branch of the original repository.
+A feature branch should be created in the fork from the master branch.
+When the feature is fully implemented (see [Definition of Done](#definition-of-done)), a merge request can be opened to merge the changes from the feature branch into the master branch of the original repository.